North Carolina Central University Blog

 Association for Supply Chain Management, Supply Chain Manager

-CIO, “The Top 12 Supply Chain Management Certifications”
+CIO, “The Top 15 Supply Chain Management Certifications”

-Institute for Supply Management, ISM Certifications – The Leader in Supply Management Accreditation
+Institute For Supply Management, ISM Certifications

 Payscale, Average Supply Chain Manager Salary